lukaszjedrasiak/notebook--js/DOM.md

 > We usually want to manipulate only **element nodes** - the nodes that represent tags and form the structure of the page.

 ## basic elements

+The entry point into DOM is `document` element.
+The `document` object allows you to access the root node of the DOM tree.
+Before you can access a specific element in the page, first you must access the document structure itself.
+The `document` object allows scripts to access children of the DOM as properties.

+It has several properties: [document properties](https://developer.mozilla.org/en-US/docs/Web/API/Document).

 | tag  | element | node |
 | ---- | --- | ---  |
 | html | HTMLHtmlElement | document.documentElement |